 Among the Anglophone nations which is a popular destination for Indian students, Australia happens to have an expensive education system with its tuition fee and living costs.

 Accommodation expenses also fluctuate depending upon what kind of lodging you prefer amongst guest houses, hostels, on-campus accommodation, homestay, rentals, or private student accommodation.
-If you are looking for a private student accommodation, UniAcco has got you covered with the best accommodations near top Australian Universities.
+If you are looking for a private student accommodation in Australia, UniAcco has got you covered with the best accommodations near top Australian Universities.

 Before you move to Australia, The Australian Department of Immigration and Border Protection needs to ensure that you have enough money to pay for your course fee, travel, and living costs.
 The government has set financial requirements you must meet in order to obtain a student visa for Australia and for a single person it comes to around AU$19,830.